nichelicorn/js-fun-at-the-library/README.md

 data types, looping, arrays, and objects.
 As you work through the iterations, be sure to take time to stop and refactor you solutions.
-There is rarely one right way to solve a problem in programming, and part of your job will be evaulating the trade offs between different approaches to solving a problem.
+There is rarely one right way to solve a problem in programming, and part of your job will be evaluating the trade offs between different approaches to solving a problem.

 ## Learning goals